some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 - Custom software beyond what's available or installable in the hosted runners (like needing to build on Red Hat Enterprise Linux)
 - You don't have the option to use the GitHub-managed runners because you are on [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server@latest).
 - Needing to run jobs in a specific environment such as "gold load" type imaged machines
-- Because you _want_ to and I'm not here to judge that :heart:
+- Because you _want_ to and I'm not here to judge that 💖

 This means that you, intrepid Enterprise administrator, are responsible for setting up and maintaining the compute needed for this service.
 The [documentation](https://docs.github.com/en/enterprise-server@latest/actions/hosting-your-own-runners/about-self-hosted-runners) to do this is a great place to start understanding what's possible.